Asphalt tank erupts into flames in Gloucester City, N.J., forces evacuations

 The Gloucester City Fire Department responded to the blaze along with other fire crews.
 A hazmat unit was also on the scene.

 Officials evacuated those in the surrounding area for about four hours as a precaution, until it was safe to return.
-Approximately 30 families were evacuated within a 3 to 4 block radius.
+Approximately 30 families were evacuated within a three to four block radius.

 There is no word yet on what caused the fire.